Why choose social change leadership at North Central College?

 - Develop your personal and professional leadership skills through LEV’s iLEAD or Distinguished Leaders program.

-- Apply for a Richter Independent Study Fellowship grant to fund original research anywhere in the world or a Mironda K. Heston Scholarship to fund human rights and service projects.
+- Apply for a Richter Grant to fund original research anywhere in the world or a Mironda K. Heston Scholarship to fund human rights and service projects.

 - Present the findings of your research at the College's Rall Symposium for Undergraduate Research or national leadership conferences like the National Collegiate Leadership Conference.